Annual Writing Prizes

 James Seaton Midwestern Heritage Prize for Literary Criticism ($250)

-This prize is presented for the best work of literary criticism submitted to the contest and presented at the annual Symposium.
+This prize is presented for the best work of literary criticism presented at the annual Symposium and then submitted to the contest.
 From 2006 through 2011, it was named after a longtime member as the Jill Barnum Midwestern Heritage Prize for Literary Criticism.
-In 2012, it was renamed after SSML founder David D. Anderson, who passed away December 3, 2011.
-With the 2018 prize (to be awarded at the May 2019 Symposium), it will be renamed again in memory of another longtime member, James Seaton, who passed away March 29, 2017.
+Jill Barnum (also known as Jill Gidmark) died in October 2006.
+In 2012, the prize was renamed after SSML founder David D. Anderson, who had passed away December 2011.
+With the 2018 prize (to be awarded at the May 2019 Symposium), it will be renamed again in memory of another longtime member, James Seaton, who passed away on March 29, 2017.

 Gwendolyn Brooks Poetry Prize ($250)